Strategic marketing tools & techniques for a new start-up

-Note: This article discusses the creation of vision and mission statements for a business using strategic marketing concepts.
+This article discusses the creation of vision and mission statements for a business using strategic marketing concepts.
+After reading this article, you should be able to understand how things work at a strategic level (top) of a business.

-You should Apply Strategic Marketing tools and techniques to a small business earlier on if you would like to see it grow big in the first 10 years.
-Strategic marketing offers a useful approach to thinking and helps you assess market-orientation or the direction of your business.
+You should Apply Strategic Marketing tools and techniques to a small business.
+You should do so earlier on if you would like to see it grow big in the first 10 years.

-Strategic marketing is mainly concerned with creating customer-oriented strategies to excel in the market.
+Briefly, you can say that Strategic marketing is mainly concerned with creating customer-centered strategies to excel in the market.

 How to apply Strategic Marketing Tools & Techniques to create Mission